 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-It's hard to find a better school than University of South Florida - Main Campus if you wish to pursue Communication & Media Studies as a major.
-Situated in Tampa, Florida, this university is a good choice for students who flourish in a city atmosphere.
+It's hard to find a better school than Mercer University if you wish to study Communication & Media Studies.
+Located in Macon, Georgia, this institution is a good option for students who enjoy the exhilaration of a popular city.

 You'll be able to learn about numerous ethnicities thanks to Mercer's diverse population.
 First-year students are not required to live on-campus at Mercer University.
 The scorecard can give you a good summary of Mercer University.